DX Logging Software for Amateur Radio

 Options on the ADIF Import Utility window let you specify:

-• The ADIF tag from which you want to import states and provinces.
+• The ADIF tag from which to import states and provinces.

-• Default information for the log entries being imported, such as UDF information and RST and propagation mode values that are not in the ADIF.
+• Default UDF information, signal reports, and propagation mode values not in the ADIF.

-• Whether to perform callsign lookups on each station being imported (if you subscribe to Buckmaster HamCall or QRZ XML Logbook Data).
+• Perform call sign lookups on each station being imported (if you subscribe to HamQTH.com, Buckmaster HamCall, or QRZ XML Logbook Data).

-• Whether you want to approve each entity selection the utility makes based on standard and special prefixes if ADIF DXCC tag numbers, which identify the entity, are not in the ADIF.
+• Approve each entity selection the utility makes based on standard and special prefixes when ADIF DXCC tag numbers, which identify entities, are not in the ADIF.
 If DXCC tag numbers are in the ADIF, entity selection occurs automatically.

-• Whether to suppress deleted entities from being considered as potential entities when the ADIF does not contain DXCC Entity tags.
+• Suppress deleted entities from being considered when the ADIF does not contain DXCC tag numbers.

-• Whether you want to be prompted for the CQ zone when the ADIF file has no CQ zone information of its own and the entity has more than one CQ zone assigned.
+• Prompt you for the CQ zone when the ADIF file has no CQ zone information and the entity has more than one CQ zone assigned.
 (When the entity has a single CQ zone assigned, or when a state or province has a single CQ zone assigned, the utility selects the appropriate zone automatically.)

-• Whether you want to be prompted for a state or province when the ADIF file has no state or province information of its own.
+• Prompt you for a state or province when the ADIF file has no state or province information.

-• The number of months it typically takes to obtain a QSL from the stations you have worked and verified in the past.
-The import utility uses this information to set an approximate QSL received date when the ADIF file contains QSL information, but no <QSLRDATE> tags.
+• Indicate the number of months it typically takes to obtain a QSL.
+The import utility uses this information to set an approximate QSL received date when the ADIF file contains QSL information but no <QSLRDATE> tags.

-• Uses the Auto Bureau QSL Generator (if enabled) to produce QSL labels for DX stations worked the first time:
+• Produce QSL labels or ADIF QSL Records (if the Auto Bureau QSL Generator is enabled in Preferences) for DX stations worked the first time:

 • Overall